karlito40/fofo/README.md

 ### Front

 The front can be run independently from the WebExtension.
-It's a simple create-react-app so may run:

 `cd fofo-front && npm run start`